EME 444: Global Energy Enterprise (Fall 2023)

 After all parts of the Case Study are complete, each member of the team will complete a team assessment survey of individual contributions by each team member.
 The team will be given one total Case Study score.
 Individual scores for the Case Study will be calculated as: Team Score x Team Assessment of Contribution.
 Depending on your level of contribution to the Case Study, your individual score may be the same as the Team Score, or it may be lower or higher (not to exceed 100 points).

 Due dates for all assignments are posted on the course calendar in Canvas.
-Assignments are due by midnight Eastern Standard Time.
+Assignments are due by 11:55PM Eastern Standard Time on dates provided.

 Grades are assigned by the percentage of possible points earned in each Lesson's activities, as shown below.